Adrian Heller MD (he/him)

 David Carr MD (he/him)

-Dr. David Carr is an Associate Professor in the Division of Emergency Medicine at the University of Toronto.
+Dr. David Carr is a Professor in the Division of Emergency Medicine and Department of Family and Community Medicine at the University of Toronto.
 He is an Emergency Physician and Clinical Investigator at the University Health Network and Mackenzie Health Hospital.
 He is also the Continuing Professional Development Lead in the Tri-Division of Emergency Medicine at the University of Toronto.
-He has been the recipient of multiple Undergraduate and Post Graduate Clinical Teaching awards.
-During the Baseball season, he works at the Roger's Centre as the Medical Director of Stadium Medicine for the Toronto Blue Jays.
+Dr. Carr has lectured Internationally over 50 times in 25 different countries.
+He has been the recipient of multiple Undergraduate and Post Graduate Clinical Teaching awards and in 2023 and 2024, was recognized in the list of Toronto’s top emergency physicians.
+During the Baseball season, he works at the Roger’s Centre as the Medical Director of Stadium Medicine for the Toronto Blue Jays.
 In 2010, he pursued his passions serving as an ER physician in the Athletes Village for the Winter Olympics in Vancouver.
-Since 2010, He has co-authored the chapter on Occlusive Arterial Disease in the 7-9th editions of Tintinalli's Emergency Medicine.
+Since 2010, He has co-authored the chapter on Occlusive Arterial Disease in the 7-9th editions of Tintinalli’s Emergency Medicine.

 David Pare MD (he/him)